An individual approach helps to create a dietary strategy that’s realistic and manageable.

 Strategies for success

-It’s important to define and understand what success looks like based on individual needs.
-For example, success may mean decreasing consumption of sweetened carbonated drinks to 2-3 serves per week or developing basic food shopping skills or fully adopting a new dietary style.
+It is important to define and understand what success looks like based on individual needs.
+For example, success may mean decreasing sweetened carbonated drinks to 2-3 serves per week or developing necessary food shopping skills or fully adopting a new dietary style.

 Individualisation of strategies for success should include: